 We like to look around food stores because you get a good idea of what the locals prefer to eat and prices of their foods.
 Some of the produce and meats are different, too.

 Yes, my friends, we consider that fun.
 And you know what?
-We discovered that Budapest’s food is cheap!
+We discovered that Budapest’s food is super cheap!

 Meeting the locals

 Do you know, I looked and looked on the spice rack, yet could not find the paprika anywhere!
 No paprika?
 In Hungary?
 Impossible!
 I couldn’t believe it.
 They use that as much as salt, for Pete’s sake!

 An old woman ambled over, basket in hand, and I watched her select a packet of something.
 Nope, not what I needed.
 I touched her arm.

 “Paprika?”
 I asked her, gesturing.
 Happy to help, she began to search for it, then called a shocked “Nincs paprika?” to a clerk.
 He rushed over to rescue us.

 “Oh, there you are.”
-Dan’s voice caught me by surprise just as the clerk pointed to a separate section with three rows of the precious red powder.
+Dan’s voice caught me by surprise just as the clerk pointed to a separate section with three rows of packets of the precious red powder.
+“Köszönöm.”
 I thanked the old woman with the one Hungarian word I knew, and she left with a smile.

 Busted.
 I asked him to select the packets we’d bring back to the U.S.

 ⓘ TIP: Both wine and paprika make inexpensive souvenirs.
 For the best selection and freshness, buy them in a local grocery store, but go for the pricier brands because the cheaper ones are imported.